Betting on college football? See the best betting apps, sportsbook promo codes

-How to bet on college football Week 6: Where to bet, best betting sites, promos, Alabama vs. Vanderbilt, more
+How to bet on college football Week 6: Where to bet, best betting sites, promos, Vanderbilt vs. Alabama, more

-Here's how to bet on the Week 6 college football schedule, including Vanderbilt vs. Alabama on Saturday, October 4
+Here's how to bet on the Week 6 college football schedule, including Alabama vs. Vanderbilt on Saturday, October 4

 Meanwhile, the Hurricanes are 4.5-point road favorites over the Seminoles, and the over/under for this pivotal ACC matchup is 54.5 points.
+Other conference matchups on the Week 6 college football schedule include Texas vs. Florida (+6.5), Clemson vs. North Carolina (+14) and Minnesota vs. Ohio State (-23.5).
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 6 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.

 Sportsbook offers